Komall03/Google-Calender-Back-end-/README.md

 Retrieve the list of events from the user's calendar using the obtained access token.

- This is a basic implementatio
+ This is a basic implementation to demonstrate the flow.